Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Usability

-We watched product videos and got hands-on experience with each solution we evaluated.
-When looking for the best POS system for businesses prioritizing integrations, we paid close attention to each service’s options for native integrations, third-party integrations and API access.
-We sought a solution that would allow businesses to easily expand the value of their POS platform and streamline operations by connecting other business software.
+We reviewed product demos and tested the software ourselves to get hands-on experience.
+When evaluating the best POS system for businesses prioritizing integrations, we paid particular attention to each platform’s support for integrations, third-party apps and API access.
+Our goal was to find a solution that makes it easy for businesses to extend the value of their POS system and connect seamlessly with the other tools they rely on.

 No, Epos Now is not free.
-However, it provides POS system options at various price points; its current Epos Now Complete POS system starts at $349 upfront plus $39 per month (when you purchase the $59/month customer support add-on package), or $1,099 upfront (without the support package).
-You can choose between annual and multi-year contracts based on your needs.
+The company offers POS systems at different price points.
+A current promotion lists the Complete POS System from $349 upfront plus $39 per month when paired with the required $79 monthly support package, or $1,099 upfront without the support plan.
+Businesses can choose between annual and multi-year contracts depending on their needs.

 Bottom Line